Carry Concealed Weapons Policy

 - Submit proof of ownership and registration of each weapon to be licensed for concealment.

-- After the completed application, letters of character reference, and proof of weapon ownership/registration are received by the Police Department the Chief of Police or authorized designee will contact the applicant for a personal interview.
+- After the completed application and proof of weapon ownership/registration are received by the Police Department the Chief of Police or authorized designee will contact the applicant for a personal interview.
 During the interview, there will be further discussion of the applicant’s statement of good cause and any potential restrictions or conditions that might be placed on the license.

 Once the Chief of Police, or authorized designee, has reviewed the completed application package and relevant background information, the application will either be advanced to phase two or denied.

 In the event that an application is denied at the conclusion of or during phase one, the applicant shall be notified in writing.